This information is intended for use by health professionals

 This product contains maltitol liquid (E965): patients with rare hereditary problems of fructose intolerance should not take this medicine.

-Each 5 ml of this product contains 11 mg sodium (a maximum daily dose of 30 ml will provide 66 mg of sodium).
-This should be taken into consideration by patients on a controlled sodium diet.
+This medicinal product contains 11 mg of sodium per 5 ml dosage, equivalent to 1.65% of the recommended maximum daily intake of sodium for a child.
+A maximum dosage of 15 ml would provide 33 mg of sodium and so this should be taken into consideration by children on a controlled sodium diet.

 The label will state: